PLATINUM2022

 What are the organization's current programs, how do they measure success, and who do the programs serve?

-TRUTH, a collaboration between Transgender Law Center and GSA Network, is a national trans and gender nonconforming youth leadership and storytelling program that aims to build empathy, understanding, and a movement for youth to share their stories in their own words and in their own way (OurTransTruth.org)
+A collaboration between Transgender Law Center and GSA Network, Gender Justice Leadership Programs are national trans and gender nonconforming youth leadership programs that aim to build empathy, understanding, and a movement for youth to share their stories in their own words and in their own way (OurTransTruth.org)

 Population(s) Served